Rosemont College 2023 logo with a transparent background. Rosemont College is a Forbes rated best online college, and a best Main Line college.

 Eid al-Fitr

-Friday, March 20 in the Cultural Heritage Gallery
+March 19-20 in the Cultural Heritage Gallery

-Close up of the Sinnott family crest in the window inside the Main Building to represent how the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.
+Close up of the Sinnott family crest in the stained glass window inside the Main Building to represent how the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.

 Split image of a healthy and parched tree and landscape to represent how the Climate Teach In and the Cultural Heritage Gallery is part of why Rosemont College is a Forbes rated best online college, and a best Main Line college.